isaaccorley/torchrs/README.md

 <img src="./assets/fc_cd.png" width="700px"></img>

 Fully Convolutional Early Fusion (FC-EF), Siamese Concatenation (FC-Siam-conc), Siamese Difference (FC-Siam-conc) and are change detection architectures proposed in ["Fully Convolutional Siamese Networks for Change Detection", Daudt et al.](https://arxiv.org/abs/1810.08462).
-The architectures are essentially modified U-Nets from ["U-Net: Convolutional Networks for Biomedical Image Segmentation
+The architectures are essentially modified U-Nets from ["U-Net: Convolutional Networks for Biomedical Image Segmentation", Ronneberger et al.](https://arxiv.org/abs/1505.04597) that are trained to perform change detection segmentation between a set (typically a pair) of images.
-", Ronneberger et al.](https://arxiv.org/abs/1505.04597).
 FC-EF is a U-Net which takes as input the concatenated images.
 FC-Siam-conc and FC-Siam-diff are U-Nets with a shared encoder for all input images with the exception of FC-Siam-conc concatenating the skip connections and FC-Siam-diff taking the difference of skip connections.
 Both models been modified to work with any number of input images `t` and channels `c`.

 ```python
 import torch